commonprefix/art-of-blockchain/docs/prerequisites/basic-servers-knowledge.md

   * [Deploy a static website](https://medium.com/@jasonrigden/how-to-host-a-static-website-with-nginx-8b2dd0c5b301).

 > 💡 **Info**
-> - Read the Grasshopper and Journeyman chapters of the [Linux Journey](https://linuxjourney.com/)
+> * Read the Grasshopper and Journeyman chapters of the [Linux Journey](https://linuxjourney.com/).
-> - Read the server hardening document
+> * Read the server hardening document.
-> - Do the exercise described above
+> * Do the exercise described above.

 ## Optional

 Apart from the mandatory material, DevOps requires a big set of tools that SysAdmins use day-to-day.
 The most important tools that we use in the blockchain space and you should familiarize yourself with include:

 * [Docker](https://www.docker.com/): A platform for developing, shipping, and running applications in containers.
 Containers package an application and its dependencies into a single unit that can run consistently across different computing environments.
-* [Jenkins](https://www.jenkins.io/)/[Travis](https://www.travis-ci.com/):  On open-source automations that help automate parts of the software development process, including building, testing, and deploying applications.
-It supports continuous integration and continuous deployment (CI/CD).
+* [Jenkins](https://www.jenkins.io/)/[Travis](https://www.travis-ci.com/): Open-source automation tools that help automate parts of the software development process, including building, testing, and deploying applications.
+They support continuous integration and continuous deployment (CI/CD).
 * [Kubernetes](https://kubernetes.io/): An open-source container orchestration platform that automates the deployment, scaling, and management of containerized applications.
-* [AWS](https://aws.amazon.com/) (Amazon Web Services): A cloud computing platforms that provides over 200 services like compute power, storage, and databases that companies can rent instead of maintaining their own data centers.
+* [AWS](https://aws.amazon.com/) (Amazon Web Services): A cloud computing platform that provides over 200 services like compute power, storage, and databases that companies can rent instead of maintaining their own data centers.

-Making yourself expert on those tools requires dedicating significant time to learning each one thoroughly through hands-on practice.
+Making yourself expert on these tools requires dedicating significant time to learning each one thoroughly through hands-on practice.
 For Docker, start with building and managing containers locally, then move to multi-container applications with Docker Compose.
 For Jenkins/Travis, set up CI/CD pipelines for small projects and gradually increase complexity.
 With Kubernetes, begin with local clusters using minikube, then progress to managing production-grade clusters.
 For AWS, create a free tier account and practice with core services like EC2, S3, and VPC before exploring blockchain-specific services like Amazon Managed Blockchain.